Estrima Birò: Consumption

-On the maximum range, if a consumption indicator has been installed, the Ah consumed is the same as the kilometers traveled (25 Ah = 25 km).
+On the maximum range, if a consumption indicator has been installed, the Ah consumed is the same as the kilometres travelled (25 Ah = 25 km).

 Power

 The current used by the Birò for normal operations is restricted to a maximum of 80 A with a voltage ranging from 36 V to 53 V.

 A so-called boost function can be selected for uphill driving.
 When this function is used the current can temporarily be increased to a restricted maximum of 130 A.